-Roosevelt Island’s little known gay history jumped out of the figurative closet, this week, at Joe’s Pub.
+Roosevelt Island’s little known gay history jumped out of the figurative closet, last year, at Joe’s Pub.
 It’s a musical.
 The Gorgeous Nothings In Concert.

 By David Stone

-We learned something on Monday night when the theatre company Life Jacket lit up Roosevelt Island’s gay history.
+We learned something, last year, when the theatre company Life Jacket lit up Roosevelt Island’s gay history.

 No, it didn’t start with Four Freedoms Park’s giant Ascend With Pride flag, last June.

-Gay history spins all the way back to the 1930s when men were imprisoned on Roosevelt Island for “‘lewd and unnatural acts which offend the public decency’ (New York Penal Law 722, Section 690).”
+Gay history spins all the way back to the 1930s with men imprisoned on Roosevelt Island for “‘lewd and unnatural acts which offend the public decency’ (New York Penal Law 722, Section 690).”

 That inspired The Gorgeous Nothings, gayly reviewed in Broadway World.